21ideas-org/21ideas.org/content.en/docs/Theory/lightning/lightning-wallets.md

 | Open source | ✅ [GitHub](https://github.com/standardsats/wallet) |
 | Suitable for | Intermediate |

 To start working in non-custodial form, it is necessary to fund the onchain wallet and open an outbound channel.
-To do this, it is enough to scan the QR code of a Lightning node, which can be found in explorers such as [amboss.space](https://amboss.space/) or [mempool.space](https://mempool.space/ru/), or paste node address in the field for sending.
-After that you should tap on the "Open a new channel" button and specify the amount of BTC that will be placed in the channel.
+To do this, it is enough to scan the QR code of a Lightning node, which can be found in explorers such as [amboss.space](https://amboss.space/) or [mempool.space](https://mempool.space/ru/), or paste the node address into the _Send_ field.
+Next tap on the "Open a new channel" button and specify the amount of BTC that will be placed in the channel.

 {{% image "/img/ln-wallets/connect-node.png" /%}}